Tired of playing cat and mouse with clients who won’t cough up the cash? You’re not alone!

 6 Reasons Why Clients Don’t Pay On Time

-• The client has no intention to pay you anymore
+- The client has no intention of paying you anymore

 In case, you would rather listen to a video describing these reasons!

 Now that you’re aware of the reasons, it might get easier to resolve these issues.
-Here is our compiled list of 10 tips of how to collect money from clients who won’t pay.
+Here is our compiled list of 10 tips on how to collect money from clients who won’t pay.

 10 Tips On How To Collect Money From Clients Who Won’t Pay